Frijol/climate-change/notes/energy/solar.md

 ## Feasibility of large-scale deployment
 * Electric demand of the U.S. could be met by covering 9% of Nevada with PV according to DoE report [Lovins, 72][Lovins]
 * Solar has installed capacity of 137GWs worldwide as of 2015.
 The majority is in developed economies.
 [IFC, 3][IFC]
+* Solar is expected to increase by a factor of 10 from 2015-2040: 25 up to 246 GW (with CPP) or 202 GW (without CPP) [EIA, 114][EIA]
+* Because wind requires HVDC to to continue growing, solar capacity is expected to surpass wind capacity by 2032 [EIA, 114][EIA]

 ## Economics
 * "This is a ~16% learning rate, meaning that every doubling of utility-scale solar capacity in the US leads to a roughly 16% reduction in the cost of electricity from new solar installations."
 [Naam][NaamSolar]